ux-mark/recipes/Updates/Fixing-filters.md

 })).sort((a, b) => b.count - a.count);
 ```

-### Resolution
+### Resolution: First Attempt

-We fixed this by replacing the unused `normalizedName` parameter with an underscore (`_`), which is the conventional way to indicate an intentionally unused parameter in JavaScript/TypeScript:
+We initially fixed this by replacing the unused `normalizedName` parameter with an underscore (`_`), which is the conventional way to indicate an intentionally unused parameter in JavaScript/TypeScript:

 ```typescript
 return Object.entries(tagCounts).map(([_, data]) => ({